huschi/nestjs-shared-modules/readme.md

 }
 ```

-### Deep Imports for Shared Modules
+### Conditional Exports for Shared Modules
-If multiple modules are located in the `shared` folder, it might be better to support deep imports like:
+If multiple modules are located in the shared folder, it might be better to support deep imports with conditional exports like:

 ```typescript
 import { CommonService } from '@nestjsplus/shared/common';